Minso-xyz/GeometryAlgorithms/README.md

 # Geometry Algorithms
+An interactive C++ and OpenGL playground for implementing fundamental computational geometry and mesh processing algorithms from scratch.

-This project explores fundamental geometry algorithms used in CAD kernels, mesh processing systems, and computational geometry engines.
+The project explores geometry operations commonly encountered in CAD, geometry processing, and computational geometry systems.

 ## Current Features